GHAZAL-9314553/Programming2/README.md

  Assignment 2.1 The purpose of this assignment is to gain practical experience in implementing a client-server architecture and understanding the concepts of asynchronous programming.

+Assignment 2.2 purpose of this assignment is to introduce the concept of parallelization and demonstrate its benefits in terms of performance improvement when dealing with time-consuming tasks such as harvesting and downloading large amounts of data.

 Built With: - Python 3.11.4

 dependencies and installation: